Redallia/starflight_remake/docs/design/navigation_context_framework.md

 # Navigation Context Framework

 ## Overview
 The Navigation Context Framework provides a hierarchical navigation system for space exploration.
-Players navigate through nested contexts: Galaxy (Hyperspace) → Star System (Outer/Inner) → Orbital Zones → Orbit → Surface/Station.
+Players navigate through nested contexts: Hyperspace (Sector map) → Star System (Outer/Inner) → Orbital Zones → Orbit → Surface/Station.

 This framework emerged from the game's core identity as a hierarchical navigation system with economy and narrative hooks at specific locations.